 The first recorded notation of the plant was by the herbalist Li Shi-Zhen in 1578 who identified gynostemma for use in treatment of traumas and tumorous growths.

 In the 1970's Jiaogulan was originally researched and studied by scientists for its sweet components and benefits as a natural sugar substitute.
-During this time it was discovered that the leaves actually contain high amounts of saponins, four of which are also found in panax ginseng root
+During this time it was discovered that the leaves actually contain high amounts of saponins, four of which are also found in panax ginseng root.

 In the research provided by Dr. Masahiro Nagai and Dr. Tsunematsu Takemoto Gynostemma tea benefits were shown to not only include four identical ginseng saponins but also 17 other related saponins.